-I have a wife Sue and three kids, Mike (29) , Amy (27), and Tom (24).
+I have a wife Sue and three kids, Mike , Amy, and Tom .
 Sue teaches in the English Department at the University of Vermont and is currently the head of the Writing Center.
-Mike just got his Ph.D. in theoretical computer science at Carnegie-Mellon University (my alma mater:) and is in the third year of a post doc at the Weizmann Institute of Science in Israel , Amy is a resident in internal medicine at Tufts Medical Center in Boston and Tom is a graduate student in mathematics at The Ohio State University.
+Mike is an Assistant Professor in theoretical computer science at Johns Hopkins University in Baltimore.
+Amy is a doctor specializing in internal medicine at Tufts Medical Center in Boston and Tom is a graduate student in mathematics at The Ohio State University (Go Bucks!).

 I enjoy sporting activities such as skiing, biking, sailing, kayaking, and hiking.
 My favorite ski area is Mad River Glen where I'm a shareholder.
 Here is a web page about how volunteers help maintain the famous woods trails at Mad River.

 I am the faculty advisor to the UVM club football team -- Go Cats Go.

 I am also a huge Ohio State Buckeyes football fan.
 (National Champions 2002 !!
-BCS finalist 2006 and 2007, undefeated 2012!)
+BCS finalist 2006 and 2007, undefeated 2012!
+National Champions 2014!!!)
 Click here , here or here for the latest information about the Buckeyes football team.

 I also like my tractor.
-It's a Ford and I use it to plow snow in the winter and to mow the lawn in the summer.
+It's a 1974 Ford and I use it to plow snow in the winter and to mow the lawn in the summer.
 I have a few photos of me plowing my driveway during the snowy winter of 2000-2001.
 Click here or here to see the photos.
 Update: the tractor died in December 2015 :-( .
 I now have a new snowblower.

 I have scanned in some pictures.
 Here is an index of the photos (not updated in a while).